-- 1. Calcium chloride solution. - a.
-"Sand Equivalent Stock Solution" Division of Procurement and Contracts Materials and Storage Warehouse catalog No. 6810-0090-3 or 6810-0100-6. - b.
-May be prepared from the following: - 120 g (1⁄4 lb) technical grade anhydrous calcium chloride.

-542 g - (434 mL) USP glycerin (95 %).
+- 1. Stock calcium chloride solution: - a.
+"Sand Equivalent Stock Solution" may be purchased and used in accordance with manufacture's guidelines, or - b.
+"Sand Equivalent Stock Solution" may be prepared from the following: - 120 g tech. grade anhydrous calcium chloride - 542 g (434 mL) USP glycerin (95 %)

-Dissolve the calcium chloride in one pint (500 mL) of distilled or deionized water.
+Dissolve the calcium chloride in 1 pint of distilled or deionized water.
 Cool the solution to room temperature, then filter it through Whatman No. 2V or equivalent filter paper.
 Add the glycerin to the filtered solution, mix well, and dilute to 1/4 gal with distilled or deionized water.